Armenia–Azerbaijan relations: First Nagorno-Karabakh War

 The Armenians of Nagorno-Karabakh, motivated by fears of cultural and physical erasure under government policies from Azerbaijan, began the 1988 Karabakh movement advocating for reunification (Miatsum) with Armenia.
 In 1988, the Armenians of Nagorno-Karabakh voted to secede and join Armenia.
 This was met with extreme violence from Azerbaijani authorities and civilians in Sumgait, Baku, Kirovabad, escalating tensions and culminating in the First Nagorno-Karabakh War.
 Azerbaijan and Turkey imposed a transportation and economic blockade of Armenia which persists to this day, while Artsakh was also blockaded until 2023.

 The Soviet government in Moscow initially backed Azerbaijan in return for Azerbaijan supporting Mikhail Gorbachev's attempts to keep the Soviet Union together.
 Soviet and Soviet Azerbaijani troops both forcibly uprooted Armenian civilians in part of Nagorno-Karabakh during Operation Ring.
 Following the dissolution of the Soviet Union, the war clearly became an international conflict between sovereign states.

-The war resulted in de facto Armenian occupation of the former NKAO and seven surrounding Azerbaijani territories, this advance was effectively halted when both sides agreed to observe a cease-fire that in May 1994.
+The war resulted in de facto Armenian occupation of the former NKAO and seven surrounding Azerbaijani territories, this advance was effectively halted when both sides agreed to observe a cease-fire in May 1994.
 In late 1995, Armenia and Azerbaijan agreed to find a negotiated resolution to the conflict over Nagorno-Karabakh mediated by the OSCE Minsk Group.
 The Minsk Group is currently co-chaired by the US, France, and Russia and comprises Armenia, Azerbaijan, Turkey, and several European states.

 During the conflict the largest city Stepanakert was besieged by Azerbaijani forces from late 1991 to May 1992 whereby Armenians were bombarded, civilian and armed.
 The indiscriminate shelling, sniper shooting and aerial attacks killed or maimed hundreds of civilians and destroyed homes, hospitals and other buildings that were not legitimate military targets, and generally terrorized the civilian population.
 Azerbaijan blockaded all essential supplies, including water, electricity, food and medicines causing many deaths.
 Human Rights Watch reported that key bases used by forces for bombardment were the towns of Khojaly and Shusha.

 Amid this Khojaly massacre – the mass murder of ethnic Azerbaijani citizens of Khojaly occurred on 26 February 1992.
 According to Human Rights Watch, the tragedy struck when a large column of residents, accompanied by a few dozen retreating fighters, fled the city as it fell to Armenian forces.
 As they approached the border with Azerbaijan, they came across an Armenian military post and were fired upon".